officecowboy/cracked-wisdom-api/README.md

 | POST  | /quotes/ | Creates a new quote based on the JSON body submitted.   |
 | PUT    | /quotes/:id | Updates a single quote based on the JSON submitted.    |
 | DELETE | /quotes/:id | Deletes a single quote by ID.    |

+*Note: only GET commands will work in browser*